85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 Island of the Sea Wolves

-In this real-life documentary, students can learn about animal survival and how it changes across the seasons through the experiences of a set of sea wolves.
+In this real-life documentary, students can learn about animal survival and how it changes across the seasons through the experiences of Vancouver Island’s sea wolves.

 Learn more: Island of the Sea Wolves